-ТҮРЕ SOUTH AREA (HYBLA VALLEY-GUM SPRINGS, SOUTH COUNTY, WOODLAWN) Planters MATERIAL: Concrete, Wood, Terracotta (earthen) COLOR: Natural Grey (concrete, can be tinted), wood/ terracotta colors FORM: Cylindrical with horizontal ribbing LOCATION: Within Amenity and Building Zones without encroaching on sidewalk areas SAMPLE OPTIONS: • (LEFT) Tournesol: Centurion (RIGHT) Landscape Forms: Masaru Series Bollards MATERIAL: Metal (powder coated), cast iron COLOR: Black FORM: Fluted stem, no chain link attachment, finial cap, fits over 4" steel pipe LOCATION: At certain intersections with high volumes of pedestrian traffic (located outside the clear zone) and/or within the Amenity Zone along roadways to guide pedestrian and automobile movement to designated areas SAMPLE OPTION: • (LEFT) Neenah/Reliance Foundry (R-7530-AL) Pedestrian-Scale Street Lighting MATERIAL: • Metal COLOR: • Grey with LED light fixtures FORM: • Round LOCATION: • Within Landscape Panel/Amenity Zone, approximately 18-inches behind the curb. • Spacing: As determined by site/lighting plan VENDOR: • Dominion Energy is the approved vendor/ manufacturer for VDOT maintained roads SAMPLE OPTION: • Dominion: Cutoff Round Lantern with Smooth Round Tapered Black Composite Pole
+ТҮРЕ SOUTH AREA (HYBLA VALLEY-GUM SPRINGS, SOUTH COUNTY, WOODLAWN) Planters MATERIAL: Concrete, Hardwood, Terracotta (earthen) COLOR: Natural Grey (concrete, may be tinted), natural wood, terracotta colors FORM: Cylindrical with horizontal ribbing LOCATION: Within Amenity and Building Zones without encroaching on sidewalk areas, particularly in areas where buffers are needed between pedestrians and vehicles Within the Building Zone SAMPLE OPTIONS: • (LEFT) Tournesol: Centurion (RIGHT) Landscape Forms: Masaru Series Bollards MATERIAL: Metal (powder coated), cast iron COLOR: Black FORM: Fluted stem, finial cap, fits over 4" steel pipe LOCATION: At certain intersections with high volumes of pedestrians (outside the clear zone) and/or within the Amenity Zone along roadways to guide pedestrian and automobile movement to designated areas SAMPLE OPTION: • (LEFT) Neenah/Reliance Foundry (R-7530-AL) Pedestrian- Scale Street Lighting MATERIAL/TYPE: Metal with LED light fixtures COLOR: Dark grey or black FORM: Post-top light with round lantern LOCATION: Within Landscape Panel/Amenity Zone, approximately 18-inches behind the curb.
+Richmond Highway only: within Building Zone for on-site lighting.
+Note: street and streetscape lighting for Richmond Highway will be installed by Fairfax County Spacing: As determined by site/lighting plan VENDOR: Dominion Energy is the approved vendor/supplier for VDOT maintained roads SAMPLE OPTION: • Dominion: Cutoff Round Lantern with Smooth Round Tapered Black Composite Pole

+3A.4 TREES

-3A.4 TREES In urban areas, trees provide numerous urban design, environmental, and public health benefits - from defining visual character, offering shade for pedestrians, and buffering sidewalks from traffic, to supporting ecological systems, creating habitats, and mitigating impacts of climate change.
+In urban areas, trees provide numerous urban design, environmental, and public health benefits - from defining visual character, offering shade for pedestrians, and buffering sidewalks from traffic, to supporting ecological systems, creating habitats, and mitigating impacts of climate change.
 In the Richmond Highway area, trees serve as unifying elements that beautify streetscapes and help create a high-quality environment.
-They highlight and accentuate key places and "moments," and mark where one streetscape character transitions to another.
+They highlight and accentuate key places and "moments," and can mark where one streetscape character transitions to another.
 Along the Richmond Highway Transit Boulevard, trees also help define the distinct character of each CBC, as illustrated in Graphic 11 and described in the design principles and strategies that follow.
-In public spaces such as neighborhood parks, Transit Plazas, and Livability Spines, the selection and placement of trees can reinforce the organization and character of these spaces by defining the areas where different activities occur.
+In public spaces such as neighborhood parks, Transit Plazas, and Livability Spines, the selection and placement of trees reinforces the organization and character of these spaces by defining the areas where different activities will occur.

-The guidance for tree planting along streetscapes pertains to two separate streetscape zones.
+The guidance for tree planting along streetscapes pertains to two streetscape zones.

 - The Landscape Panel is an area within the public right-of-way reserved for street trees and understory planting.
-It serves as a green buffer separating the roadway drive lanes from more pedestrian- and bicycle-oriented areas outside the curb. - The Planting Zone is a streetscape area that occurs only in private space along the Richmond Highway Transit Boulevard.
+It serves as a green buffer separating the roadway drive lanes from pedestrian- and bicycle-oriented areas outside the curb. - The Planting Zone is a streetscape area that occurs in private spaces along the Richmond Highway Transit Boulevard.
 Located between the sidewalk and the Building Zone, this zone is reserved for trees and other landscaping, and may also include bioretention facilities and seating.
 The width of the Planting Zone varies along the length of the Transit Boulevard, with the widest portions located in the SNAs.

-The guidance in this chapter supplements the Volume I guidance for trees and other plantings (see Section 2F.1 and Appendix A1), which includes a palette of trees and other plant materials for urban areas.
+This section supplements the Volume I guidance for trees and other plantings (see Section 2F.1 and Appendix A1), which includes tree planting diagrams and guidance for species selection in urban areas.